Guidance for HSE Program Preparation Code Use for HSE Testing

 - Programs that get WIA funding may have some under-21 age students who would appropriately use this adult prep code as long as they are in an adult education HSE program - as opposed to an alternative high school equivalency program.

-- More information on Adult Education Programs and Policy office programs can be found here.
+- More information on Adult Education Programs and Policy office programs.

 Alternative Education HSE program preparation codes: